sixeyed/docker4.net/lessons/section-01/04-linux-containers.md

 Linux and Windows containers have almost identical feature sets and Docker Desktop makes it very easy to switch between them.

 But remember than Linux containers run on a Linux OS and Windows containers on a Windows OS.
-Windows Server machines can run Windows containers but not Linux containers.
+Windows Server machines can run Windows containers but not Linux containers - and Linux server machines can only run Linux containers.

 So far we've used images which I've built for this section.
 Next you'll learn how to build your own images.